Visual Novel / SHUFFLE!

 - Ojou: Lisianthus and Nerine.

-- Older Than She Looks: Primula has the appearance of a twelve/thirteen year-old girl.
+- Older Than They Look: Primula has the appearance of a twelve/thirteen year-old girl.
 She's actually only one year younger than the main characters, who are in high school.

 - Ama, Asa's mother also qualifies.
 She's way older than she looks.
 It seems like she's as old as Asa, and Itsuki hits on her before they're introduced.